 If you’re starting from scratch, there are a few ways to build your credit:

-Open a credit card: As a student, if you are banking with a financial institution, they typically have a student credit card option.
-While these might not have the best interest rates and credit limits, they are a great resource when you’re just starting to build credit, because they typically have a higher acceptance rate.
-You can also look into getting a secured credit card.
+Open a credit card: If you are banking with a financial institution as a student, they typically have a student credit card option.
+While they might not have the best interest rates and credit limits, they are a great resource when you’re just starting to build credit due to their higher acceptance rate.
+Additionally, you can look into getting a secured credit card.
 While you do have to pay a deposit for this line of credit, it can be useful in order to take the first step into building credit.
-No matter what type of credit card you decide on, make sure you do your research on the credit card and know what kind of fees, if any, and interest rates are on the card.
+No matter what type of credit card you decide on, make sure you do your research and understand the terms and conditions, the interest rate, and potential fees.

 Have a joint account or become an authorized user: If you have the resources and someone to help, having a combined account or being authorized on someone’s account who has good credit history is helpful to you.
 That’s because the payments made on the account can potentially benefit your own credit score, since it shows you are also responsible to payment made to that account.